 Humor is mankind’s greatest blessing.
 So said Mark Twain, and he is not someone we are inclined to argue with.
 But when life gets too crazy, like snow in April, disappearing airplanes, and Bourbon Street after midnight, ordinary, run-of-the-mill humor doesn’t always cut it.
 Sometimes you have to go offbeat.

 So allow us to present to you a collection of books (and other things) that take humor for a ride that is not suitable for those with weak funny bones.
-Some of these are aimed at kids, some are aimed at the kid inside all of us, and some you really need to pay attention to the content warnings on them.
+Some of these are aimed at kids, some are aimed at the kid inside all of us, and some you really need to pay attention to the content warnings they have.

 And if you know of some other good offbeat humor items please let us know.
 We can always use a good chuckle, or, snicker, or evil laugh.
 Mwahahaha!